Steve Edwards (talk show host): Biography

-Edwards began his broadcasting career after graduating from the University of Miami (earning a degree in history) and attending the University of Houston (unfinished work on a master's degree in clinical psychology).
-His first broadcasting job was in the late 1960s with KMSC radio (now KMJQ) in the Houston suburb of Clear Lake City, Texas.
+Edwards began his broadcasting career in the late 1960s with KMSC radio (now KMJQ) in Houston.
 He later moved to KTRH, where he hosted a nighttime call-in show.
-While in Houston, he also worked at CBS television affiliate KHOU-TV, where he was a news anchor and hosted shows.
-In the mid-1970s, he worked at ABC-owned WLS-TV in Chicago as host of AM Chicago with Sandi Freeman and Friday Night with Steve Edwards.
+While in Houston, he also worked at CBS television affiliate KHOU-TV as a news anchor.
+In the mid-1970s, he worked at WLS-TV in Chicago as host of AM Chicago and Friday Night with Steve Edwards.

-In 1978, Edwards moved to Los Angeles, where he worked at CBS-owned KNXT (later KCBS-TV), in which he hosted daily half hour magazine style Two On the Town with Connie Chung and later Melody Rogers, and his own self-titled talk show.
-While at the station, he served as its entertainment editor and as a weatherman.
-He also worked on The Baxters, an experimental sitcom produced by Norman Lear, and was lead host on the variety show On Stage America.
+In 1978, Edwards moved to Los Angeles, where he hosted Two on the Town with Connie Chung before getting his own talk show.
+While at KNXT (later KCBS-TV). he also served as entertainment editor and as a weatherman.
+He worked on The Baxters, a sitcom produced by Norman Lear, and hosted On Stage America.

-Edwards appeared as a correspondent Entertainment Tonight for one season, and moved to KABC-TV in 1984.
-At KABC-TV, he hosted A.M.
-Los Angeles, first with Cristina Ferrare followed by Tawny Little, along with Hollywood Closeup and an afternoon show, 3:30.
-Edwards also hosted talk radio programs for then-radio sister station KABC-AM, with both the Steve Edwards Show and Sports Talk.
+Edwards appeared as a correspondent for Entertainment Tonight for one season before moving to KABC-TV in 1984 to host A.M.
+Los Angeles with Cristina Ferrare, and his own talk show on KABC-AM.

-Edwards returned to local television in 1993, when he began hosting Live in L.A., an infotainment program on KCAL-TV, before becoming an anchor and host of Fox-owned KTTV's Good Day L.A. in 1995.
+Edwards returned to television in 1993 with Live in L.A. on KCAL-TV, before becoming an anchor and host of Good Day L.A. in 1995.
+Through the years Edwards has hosted numerous unsold pilots for network series.

-Through the years Edwards has been the host of many unsold pilots including game shows, variety shows and talk shows.
-Three game show pilots featuring Edwards as host included Get Rich Quick! in 1977 for Bob Stewart and ABC, Pandemonium in 1979 for Jay Wolpert and CBS, and a 1990 pilot of a potential syndication run of the mid-80s NBC game show Scrabble.
-Neither of these three pilots were picked up.
+Edwards also filled in for both Chuck Woolery and Michael Burger on Family Channel's talk show Home & Family.